- The Save Aru campaign is one of Indonesia’s most successful grassroots movements in recent years.

 - The people of Indonesia’s Aru Islands managed to defeat a plan to turn more than half of their archipelago into a massive sugar plantation.

-- This month, The Gecko Project and Mongabay published a narrative article about the movement.
-Here are 10 takeaways from how they did it.
+- This month, Mongabay and The Gecko Project published a narrative article about the movement.
+Here are 10 takeaways from the article.

 This article was co-published with The Gecko Project.